Photo: Bengt Olof Olsson/Scanpix

 The various provinces of Sweden were absorbed around 1000 into a single unit, but the crown began to gain significant influence only during the late 13th century.
-In 1280 King Magnus Ladulås (1275–90) issued a statute authorizing the establishment of a nobility and the organization of society on the feudal model.
+In 1280 King Magnus Ladulås (1275–90) issued a statute authorising the establishment of a nobility and the organization of society on the feudal model.

 The Hanseatic period

 Trade grew during the 14th century, especially with the German towns grouped under the leadership of Lübeck.
 By the mid-16th century, this group, known as the Hanseatic League, dominated Swedish trade, and many towns were founded as a result of lively commercial activity.
 However, the Black Death, which reached Sweden in 1350, led to a long period of economic and population decline.

 On the church green in Mora in 1520, Gustav Vasa urged residents of the town to take up arms and help free Sweden from Danish occupation.

 In 1389, the crowns of Denmark, Norway and Sweden were united under the rule of the Danish Queen Margareta.
 In 1397, the Kalmar Union was formed, with the three Scandinavian countries under a single monarch.
 However, the union (1397–1523) was scarred by internal conflicts that culminated in the ‘Stockholm Bloodbath’ in 1520, when 80 Swedish nobles were executed at the instigation of the Danish union king, Kristian II.
 The act provoked a rebellion, which in 1521 led to the deposition of Kristian II and the seizure of power by a Swedish nobleman, Gustav Vasa, who was elected king of Sweden in 1523.

 The Vasa period